kaisenlinux/manpages-dev/category/Mount/mount.md

        acl    Enable POSIX Access Control Lists.
 See the acl(5) manual page.

        barrier=none / barrier=flush
               This disables / enables the use of write barriers in the journaling code.  barrier=none disables, barrier=flush enables (default).
-This also requires an IO stack which can sup‐ port barriers, and if reiserfs gets an error on a barrier write, it will disable barriers again with a warning.
-Write barriers enforce proper on-disk ordering of  journal  com‐ mits,  making volatile disk write caches safe to use, at some performance penalty.
+This also requires an IO stack which can support barriers, and if reiserfs gets an error on a barrier write, it will disable barriers again with a warning.
+Write barriers enforce proper on-disk ordering of  jour‐ nal  commits,  making  volatile  disk write caches safe to use, at some performance penalty.
 If your disks are battery-backed in one way or another, disabling barriers may safely improve performance.

    Mount options for ubifs
        UBIFS is a flash filesystem which works on top of UBI volumes.
 Note that atime is not supported and is always turned off.